 Common Canvas Tools

-This tool allows users to click and drag bounding boxes and annotation masks, or adjust the shape of existing bounding boxes.
-To select more than one annotation at a time, either click and drag a box around them, or hold down the Shift button as you select each one.
+This tool allows users to click and drag annotations, or adjust existing bounding boxes.
+To select more than one annotation at a time, click and drag a box around them, or hold down the Shift button as you select each one.
+Use Tab as a hotkey to move from one annotation to the next.

 Annotators can zoom in several ways: